 X-rays (radiographs) are a vital part of your dental visit.
 They are images of your teeth, used to evaluate bone level, decay and impacted teeth.
 They can even show cysts and be used to diagnose cancer in your jaw bone.
 Digital technology has improved the quality of images and has reduced the amount of radiation needed to obtain the images.
-X-rays are safe for both children and adults.
+Are Dental X-rays safe for both children and adults?
 At The Dental Store, we take all the necessary precautions to reduce exposure using a lead apron and thyroid shield.

 How do digital x-rays work?